5 holiday survival tips parents need to avoid losing their minds

 Try the four-gift rule: Carter uses the “four-gift rule” to focus on meaningful gift-giving and keep spending under control for her family.
 Instead of receiving a limitless pile of presents stacked under the tree, each child gets four simple gifts: “something you want, something you need, something to wear and something to read.”

 Give experiences instead of things: “Community parties, free days at museums and things that are always free (e.g. a walk in the snow at a public park) are good options,” Lagges says.
 If you are looking to make these free options feel more “gifty,” make a coupon book of experiences for your loved ones to choose from.
-They can use some now and save the rest for a rainy day.
+They can use some now and save the rest for a rainy (or snowy) day.

 4. Keeping up with the Joneses